michael-slx/vagrant-arch64-base/readme.md

   - Update Arch ISO disk to `2020.10.01`
   - Extend boot timeout to 1 minute.
 (Boot commands were typed too early.)
   - Boot command with HTTP server URL didn't work anymore due to `zsh` treating the colon differently now.
+- `20201101`:
+  - Update Arch ISO disk to `2020.11.01`
+  - Switch to `mirror.rackspace.com` for ISO download.
+Official Arch archive only contains new ISOs after a few days.
+  - Extend boot timeout to 2 minutes.
+(Boot commands were typed too early.)

 ## Legal